 However, we do not have control over what journalists may write and we also hope you appreciate that it can still be very difficult to predict if this activity will result in coverage.

 It is unusual for newspapers or broadcast journalists to pay families for telling their story - however some magazines may offer payment.
 If you are offered money for sharing your story and choose to accept, this would be an agreement between you and the media title.
 Cancer Research UK cannot get involved with negotiations.

 How we store your information

 For more information please email email@example.com

-Celebrate the courage of a child who's been diagnosed with cancer by nominating them for our Cancer Research UK for Children & Young People Star Awards, in partnership with TK Maxx.
+If your child has been diagnosed with cancer within the last five years, celebrate their courage by nominating them for a Cancer Research UK for Children & Young People Star Award.